-The nice thing about a business plan is that you can go for a much deeper dive on each of the strategic plan's strategies.
+Business plans are effective in that they provide a deep dive for each of the strategic plan's strategies.
 For some, a business plan is a mashup of an operational plan and marketing pitch for each of your strategies.
 According to Jeanne Rooney, "A business plan is not just one forecast about one program, one function, or one resource.
-Instead it is a blend of the expectations about multiple factors into one plan framing the future."384
+Instead it is a blend of the expectations about multiple factors into one plan framing the future."
+393

-Others see the business plan as a communication device used primarily to represent a specific strategy to stakeholders in general and funders in particular.
-Overall, the business plan is both a pitch and a plan.
+Others see the business plan as a communication device used primarily to represent a specific strategy to funders, as well as for all stakeholders.394 Overall, the business plan is both a pitch and a plan.

-For William Sahlman, the most effective business plans focus on four factors: people, opportunity, context, risk, and reward.
-According to Peter Brinkerhoff, the business plan should have the following contents:
+For William Sahlman, the most effective business plans focus on four factors: people, opportunity, context, risk, and reward.395 According to Peter Brinkerhoff, the business plan should have the following contents:

-- A title page identifying the business plan as the property of your organization
+• A title page identifying the business plan as the property of your organization

 - A table of contents

 - A summary of the plan

 - A description of your organization and its business

 - A description of the market for your product or service

 - A marketing plan

 - A financial plan

-- Business plan goals and objectives with a time line
+- · Business plan goals and objectives with a time line

-- An appendix (if needed)
+- An appendix (if needed)396